Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Introduction

 Finally, one may also train a foundation model from scratch on a joint corpus of perspective and fisheye datasets.
 Not only is this computationally taxing for multi-view foundation models, but it also presents a high imbalance of data between the two camera types, resulting in trade-offs between fidelity and generalizability \cite{piccinelli2025unik3d}.
 We consider whether there exists a middle ground that enables a model to infer with similar fidelity on both perspective and fisheye images to avoid the operational overhead of deploying multiple models, but also without the computational overhead of large-scale training.

-Given that existing foundation models already exhibit high generalizability across 3D scenes and that errors stem primarily from curvilinear distortions, we aim to re-calibrate the fisheye input, not in the image space as done conventionally, but in the model's latent space, such that its embeddings become conducive towards an existing foundation model pre-trained on perspective images.
-To this end, we propose \textit{Fisheye3R}, a lightweight and efficient adaptation framework that can potentially extend any pre-trained foundation model to the fisheye imagery with similar fidelity as perspective images without loss of generalizability.
+Given that existing foundation models already exhibit high generalizability across 3D scenes and that errors stem primarily from curvilinear distortions, we aim to recalibrate the fisheye input, not in the image space as done conventionally, but in the model's latent space, such that its embeddings become conducive to an existing foundation model pre-trained on perspective images.
+To this end, we propose \textit{Fisheye3R}, a lightweight and efficient adaptation framework that can potentially extend any pre-trained foundation model to fisheye imagery with similar fidelity as perspective images and without loss of generalizability.